 - The addition of selectable RF filter banks.
 The RX and TX paths each have a set of 3 filters, at the 49MHz-59MHz, 50MHz-54MHz (6 meter band), and 206-235MHz bands.
 There are also pairs of SMA connectors that will let users plug their own band filters into the RF path.

 - Component selection.
 To achieve really high filter performance, all of the passives in the RF paths are high-Q, low-ESR, low-DCR, and at most 2% tolerant components.

 - The LO synthesizer has been upgraded to an ADF4351 to improve the phase noise and total system SNR.
 The synthesizer also draws its reference from the 0.050ppm (50ppb) factory calibrated VCTCXO.
-The whole clock synthesis compartment is shielded by a thick aluminum RF shield.

 - The addition of C API and HDL controlled GPIO pins.
 These GPIOs are fully configurable IO pins that allow for the transverter to control amplifiers, filters, antenna systems, LEDs, etc.

 After the preproduction run of units we made in February, the mass production kick-off happened a few weeks ago in early March, so we will begin seeing a trickle of transverter boards later this month, with a very good chance of all orders being shipped out by April.
 To be certain the transverters arrive at the correct location we will ask everyone to confirm their mailing addresses before we ship out the transverters.